 Self-driving cars: apply mobility to guest experiences

 Technology in travel aims to improve mobility in every aspect of a guest’s journey.
-For example, Brussels Airport has introduced self-driving electric shuttle buses.
+Take Brussels Airport as a digital tourism example, it has introduced self-driving electric shuttle buses.
 It helps cut costs and save time for the airport.

 The Bottom Line